 NOTE: Your chassis engine cooling system is filled with special extended-life coolant that is not the same as common antifreeze available at retail outlets.
 The coolant system MUST be refilled or topped up with the same type of coolant as equipped to maintain the special longlife properties.

-Refer to your chassis manual for information and precautions on filling, servicing and checking the fluid level.
+Refer to the chassis manual in your InfoCase for information and precautions on filling, servicing, and checking the fluid level.

 TIRES